 The next two days without IVM were crummy and felt like I was going backward, but it was reassuring I only felt tired mid-day rather than burdened with fatigue.
 Consistently over the next three weeks, waiting for more IVM, I was feeling better and better.
 My energy was more robust, I was less grumpy or frustrated, and could think more clearly than ever over the last 9 months.
 There was a euphoria as my resilience and positive disposition returned.
 Though still taking naps most days it felt more like healing rather simply recovering.
 My ambition returned along with an inkling and desire to make plans.
 I was willing to watch a funny movie whereas previously I shunned any comedy without the energy or desire to laugh nor entertain anything besides gallows humor.
 Now completing 10,000 steps or more 4-5 days a week I was even willing to make myself dinner instead of having cereal, a sandwich or leftovers.

 Though I am not a doctor, throughout this illness I continually listened to my body (a skill refined over decades as a recreational athlete) as much as possible to decide what was best for my health.
-I also kept researching Ivermectin, Covid-19, and other health questions as they occured.
+I also kept researching Ivermectin, Covid-19, and other health questions as they occurred.
 I tapped into online support groups monitoring the chat to glean new or helpful information.

 As a writer and working with a nonprofit I had the added advantage of a flexible schedule to allow rest and recovery and not have to push myself too hard.
 I followed the dietary recommendations of the “Therapeutic Test” almost to the letter and found deviations (ingesting wheat, chocolate, caffeine or a wee dram of alcohol) seemed to increase the tightness in my chest and impede my recovery.
 In another experiment, I took half a dose of IVM in the morning and the other half in the evening.
 That hit home a common side effect of drowsiness with IVM and I lost all productivity that day.
 From there on I only took IVM after dinner.
 Later an authority on Ivermectin with the Front-Line Covid-19 Critical Care (FLCCC) Alliance recommended taking IVM with the main meal of the day so it combined with the ingested fats and increase IVM’s efficacy.